slotix/dataflowkit/docs/extractors.md

 #### **includeIfEmpty**

-If no elements with this attribute are found, then return the empty list instead of  'nil'.
-This signals that the result of this Piece should be included to the results, as opposed to omiting the empty list.
+If no parts with this attribute are found, then return the empty list instead of  'nil'.
+This signals that the result of this Part should be included to the results, as opposed to omiting the empty list.

 ## link